VoltDB/voltdb-kafka-connector/README.md

-#### VoltDB Sink Connector
+#### VoltDB Kafka Sink Connector

+The VoltDB Kafka Sink Connector provides a simple, continuous link from a Kafka topic or set of topics to a VoltDB table or set of VoltDB tables.

+The connector consumes Kafka log messages and invokes VoltDB stored procedures, either custom or default, to parse and insert the messages into VoltDB tables.

-The connector is for moving data from Kafka to VoltDB.
-The connector consumes kafka messages and produces procedure parameters for invoking procedures inside VoltDB.
-The procedure can be user defined procedure or standard TABLE CRUD procedure typically named as TABLENAME.insert (for insert).
-When the kafka messages have schema the schema is looked at to convert the values.
-If node schema is present message will converted as configured.
+When the Kafka messages have schema metadata, the schema is used to convert the values.
+If no schema metadata is present, the message will be converted as configured.

+The VoltDB Kafka Sink Connector is available as source at [Github](https://github.com/VoltDB/voltdb-kafka-connector) with build instructions below, or as a ready to use Java jar file that can be added to your VoltDB installation, available for [download](https://www.voltdb.com/download-confluentconnector)

+See "Installing the Connector" for next steps after building or downloading the Connector.

+Following sections discuss configuring the Connector and offer an example application that shows the Connector in action with VoltDB and a Kafka installation.

-#### Setup
+#### Installing the Connector

+All the scripts for running Kafka Connect use the CLASSPATH environment variable if it is set.
+* copy the built jar from `build/libs` to a directory where the Kafka server is installed or accessible, for example: path-to-kafka-root/voltdb/
+* copy config/voltdb-sink-connector.properties, voltdb-sink-connector.json to a folder and configure the connector properties as described in the next section
+* configure connect-standalone.properties or connect-distributed.properties under path-to-kafka-root/config.
+Note that Apache or Confluent Kafka distributions may have configuration files in different locations.
+For more details please see http://docs.confluent.io/3.0.1/connect/index.html

+#### Building the Connector from source

 * Install Gradle

-	On a Mac if you have [Homebrew](http://brew.sh/) setup then simply install the gradle bottle
+	On Mac OS X use [Homebrew](http://brew.sh/) to install gradle

 	```bash
 	brew install gradle